Muhammad Asim Butt

-Muhammad Asim Butt (Urdu: محمد عاصم بٹ) is an Urdu novelist, short story writer, translator, researcher, editor, critic and journalist.
+Muhammad Asim Butt is an Urdu novelist, short story writer, translator, researcher, editor, critic and journalist.
 He has published three novels and two collections of short stories along with a number of books translated from English into Urdu and vice versa.
 Butt also writes in English.

 Biography

-Since 2006 he has worked with the Pakistan Academy of Letters, Government of Pakistan, as Editor of the quarterly Adabiyaat, a literary magazine.
+Butt was born into a muslim literary family of ethnic Kashmiri descent, long settled in Punjab.
+Since 2006 he has worked with the Pakistan Academy of Letters, Government of Pakistan, as editor of the quarterly Adabiyaat, a literary magazine.